-Below is some important information, dates and deadlines that you should be aware of for the coming semesters.
+Below is some important information, dates and deadlines that you should be aware of for the coming semester.
 We have broken the information down into three categories: Academic Affairs; Technology Enhancement, and Student Affairs.
 Please read through it carefully:

 Teaching assignments may be found on the schedules below:

-Academic calendar may be found here.
+The Fall 2023 academic calendar may be found here.
 Please note the following important updates and plan your syllabus accordingly:

 NYU’s policy on religious holidays may be found here.